marcingolenia/mcode/src/pages/blog/2020-03-05-database_development_with_docker_and_dbup.md

     restart: always
     environment:
       POSTGRES_PASSWORD: Secret!Passw0rd
+      POSTGRES_USER: postgres
     ports:
         - 5432:5432
 ```

-Having that file just run command `docker-compose up -d`.
-Then let's verify if docker container with postgres is running on the default port with `docker ps`.
+Having that file let's just run command `docker-compose up -d`.
+Now we can verify if docker container with postgres is running on the default port with `docker ps`.
 You should see this:

 ![](/img/1_docker_ps.png)

-So we have postgres up and running.
-We can play a little bit with it by connecting to the container using `docker exec -it a74 bash`.
+So once we have postgres up and running we can play a little bit with it by connecting to the container using `docker exec -it a74 bash` (make sure to enter yours container id).
 After we enter interactie mode let's run `psql -U postgres`.
 We can list databases using `\l` command or use sql to do whatever we wnat.
-Let's for example create random database.
+As an example I will create random database.

 ```
 postgres=# CREATE DATABASE mytestdb;